hormone injections

 Less Sexual Desire

 Loss of estrogen can increase the risk of premature ovary failure, osteoporosis, diabetes, and heart disease in women.
+As we age, it’s normal to have some decrease in sexual desire, but it shouldn’t disappear completely.

 Menstrual Cycles Ending Gradually